BoilerMake/hackathon/copy_ideas.md

 Invitation email:
   Subject: #{name} has invited you to join a BoilerMake team! // You've been invited to join a BoilerMake team!

   On October 17-19, 500 students will join together to <TAGLINE FROM HOMEPAGE> at BoilerMake.
-If dreaming keeps you awake at night, if challenges motivate you to work harder, and if 'good' isn't good enough, you're exactly who we're looking for.
+If challenges motivate you to perservere, if dreaming keeps you up at night, and if 'good' isn't good enough, you're exactly who we're looking for.
 Together, we're going to make hackathon history.

   <FIRSTNAME OR EMAIL> wants you to be there, and wants to be on your team.
 Join <FIRSTNAME OR EMAIL> now by going to <LINK>.
 If you're logged in, you'll join <FIRSTNAME OR EMAIL> instantly.
 Otherwise, you'll need to log in or create an account.
 Afterward, you'll join the team automatically.

 Tagline ideas
-* Join us in shattering the standard model for hackathons.
+*!
+Join us in shattering the standard model for hackathons.
 * Help pioneer the next phase for hackathons.
 * Join the next phase of hackathons.
 * Help us define the next generation of hackathons.